 You will need to show up for your exam appointment on-time and with a valid photo ID.

-Your proctor will be given instructions on how to access your exam prior to your exam appointment, and will have specific instructions about the exam (i.e. time allowed, whether you can use a calculator, notes).
+Your proctor will be given instructions from your professor on how to access your exam prior to your exam appointment, and will have specific instructions about the exam (i.e. time allowed, whether you can use a calculator, notes).
 Your proctor will administer the exam to you in a quiet, distraction-free environment.
-Your proctor will report any use of unauthorized materials or attempts to cheat to Academic Technology and Outreach and your Instructor.

-Once you are finished taking the exam, your proctor will deliver the exam to the our office to be submitted to the instructor.
+Once you are finished taking the exam, your proctor will return the to the instructor per their directions.

 Is there a testing center on the MSU-Bozeman campus?